Advice for Sleep Training Your Toddler

 Try an OK-to-wake clock to keep your toddler in bed.

-If your problem is that your tot is an early riser who bounds out of bed before the sun is up, an OK-to-wake clock can help them learn when it's time to rise and shine!
+If your problem is that your tot is an early riser who bounds out of bed before the sun is up, an OK-to-wake clock, can help them learn when it's time to rise and shine!
 The gist is this: Set your sleep-trainer to shine green when it's time to get the day going.
 That teaches your toddler when it's alright for them to leave the room.
 If the light's not on, they know they need to keep resting.
+One to try: SNOObie Smart Soother, where you can pair each light cue with a sound.
+For example, use Train with your yellow light cue and a lullaby with your green cue.
 Take a look at more tips for using an OK-to-wake clock for toddler sleep training!

 How to Sleep Train Your Toddler